shafiquejamal/kafka-zookeeper-kerberos/README-Zookeeper.md

     Get the ACL for `/newnode/childofnewnode`, etc. Do this for three nodes.
 The results should be the same.

-29. For all of your ZooKeper servers, make ZooKeeper as service.
+29. For all of your ZooKeeper servers, make ZooKeeper a service.
 There is a nice `init.d` script [here](https://gist.github.com/bejean/b9ff72c6d2143e16e35d) that you can adapt.
 More info from [debian-administration.org is here](https://debian-administration.org/article/28/Making_scripts_run_at_boot_time_with_Debian).
 I have copied the aforementioned script [here - zookeeper](zookeeper), and adapted it slightly.
 Execute the following to set up ZooKeeper as a service:

     In /home/zookeeper/.profile, add the following: